tencent cloud

 1. Configure and log in to the Windows CVM instance.
 For more information, see Customizing Windows CVM Configurations.

-3. Open the TencentDB for Redis client, configure the instance's private IP address, and click Test Connection to connect to the instance.
+3. Open the Redis client, configure the instance's private IP address, and click Test Connection to connect to the instance.

 Parameter